Who is eneloopy?

 In China they put a set on sale where it included a set of Eneloop Tones with eneloopy.

 Eneloopy wouldn`t be eneloopy if it didnt have some limited editions.

 Because of the following design contest in 2010 there were a few more "special editions".

-These are very difficult to find, and some I have never seen in person while living in Japan.
-Take a look
+Since eneloopy appeared in the early days of the eneloop hype the following items are rare and difficult to find.
+Some I have never seen in person while living in Japan.
+Have a look